What IT Managers Want – Chapter 1

 See, Map & Fix

-VISIBILITY – “Today, it’s extremly challenging to understand the exact state of each vessel, I want to see the status of everything we have on board and a total overview of the entire fleet”.
+VISIBILITY: “Today, it’s extremely challenging to understand the exact state of each vessel.
+I want to see the status of everything we have on board and a total overview of the entire fleet.”

-Vessels have complex network environments, increased digitization with a complex mix of both legacy and modern devices, systems and applications.
-IT teams have indicated their need to monitor a solution which accurately identifies and tracks all assets connected to the network on board every vessel.
-This is crucial to better identify threats.
+Vessels have complex network environments, increased digitization, and a complex mix of both legacy and modern devices, systems, and applications.
+IT teams have indicated their need to monitor a solution that accurately identifies and tracks all assets connected to the network on board every vessel.
+This is crucial to better-identifying threats.
 The key is to have a quick and instant overview of each of the vessels and the fleet as a whole.

-You also indicated that you want to know which of the assets are most vulnerable to cyber attacks and prioritize their protection.
+You also indicated that you want to know which assets are most vulnerable to cyberattacks and prioritize their protection.

-The way to do this is by mapping all assets and conduct a recurring attack simulation on the vessel to better identify their vulnerability criticality.
+The way to do this is by mapping all assets and conducting a recurring attack simulation on the vessel to better identify their vulnerability and criticality.
 The process should be conducted automatically to:

 • identify vulnerabilities